K3 surfaces with involution, equivariant analytic torsion, and automorphic forms on the moduli space IV: the structure of invariant: Introduction

 \end{itemize} Here $f_{\Lambda}$ is the elliptic modular form of type $\rho_{\Lambda}$ given by $f_{\Lambda}=\delta_{r,10}\,F_{\Lambda}$ for $r\not=2$ and by \eqref{eqn:correcting:modular:form:(r,a)=(2,0)}, \eqref{eqn:correcting:modular:form:(r,a)=(2,2)} below for $r=2$. \end{theorem}

 The majority is the case (1), which covers $67$ types.
 The case (2) covers $8$ types.
 The formula of (1) does not hold in case (2) because $J_{M}^{*}\chi_{g}$ vanishes identically there.
 In \cite{Yoshikawa04}, \cite{Yoshikawa12}, the automorphy of $\tau_{M}$ was proved (cf.~\eqref{eqn:automorphic:property:sect:0} below), but the corresponding modular form was given explicitly only for the exceptional $M$.
 In \cite{Yoshikawa13}, the elliptic modular form $F_{\Lambda}$ was introduced and (1) was proved for $r\geq10$.
 Theorem~\ref{thm:main:theorem:1} completes this series of work.
+As a by-product of Theorem~\ref{thm:main:theorem:1}, we prove the quasi-affinity of ${\mathcal M}_{\Lambda}^{0}$ when $r>6$ (Theorem~\ref{thm:quasiaffinity}).

-The invariant $\tau_{M}$ is also related to an invariant $\tau_{\rm BCOV}$ of Calabi-Yau threefolds, which was introduced in \cite{FLY08} after the prediction of Bershadsky-Cecotti-Ooguri-Vafa \cite{BCOV94} on the mirror symmetry at genus one.
+The invariant $\tau_{M}$ is closely related to the BCOV invariant $\tau_{\rm BCOV}$ of Calabi-Yau threefolds, which was introduced in \cite{FLY08} after the prediction of Bershadsky-Cecotti-Ooguri-Vafa \cite{BCOV94} on the mirror symmetry at genus one.
 On the moduli space of Calabi-Yau threefolds of Borcea-Voisin associated to $2$-elementary $K3$ surfaces of type $M$ and elliptic curves, one has the following equality of functions (cf. \cite{Yoshikawa14})